QuincyChengAtWork/katacoda-scenarios/swarm-conjur-summon/docker-swarm.md

 By default, the manager will automatically accept new nodes being added to the cluster.
 You can view all nodes in the cluster using docker node ls

-Before proceeding to the next step, let's log off the worker node
+Before proceeding to the next step, let's log off the worker node...

 `exit`{{execute}}

+and verify the nodes in the cluster

+`docker node ls`{{execute}}